 - Analysts used data from 13,512 persons ages 20 or older.
 Bone density was higher in men and postmenopausal women drinkers in comparison to abstainers.148

 - Researchers studied 5,865 adults aged 65 years and older.
 Moderate drinkers had a large decrease in risk of hip fracture.
-In comparison to long-term abstainers, moderate drinkers had a 22% lower chance of osteoporosis.14
+In comparison to long-term abstainers, moderate drinkers had a 22% lower chance of osteoporosis.149

 For more on alcohol and osteoporosis

-Popular resources on osteoporosis
+For popular resources on osteoporosis visit these.

 A.D.A.M., Inc. Osteoporosis.
 NY: 2013.
 (Video)